dmartindiaz/nuxt-openapi-hyperfetch-docs/composables/features/global-callbacks/setup.md

 ## Authentication

-The most common use case â€” add an auth token to every request and redirect on 401:
+The most common use case � add an auth token to every request and redirect on 401:

 ```typescript
 // plugins/api-callbacks.ts